ProxySeer/Multiple-MongoDb-Copy-Script/README.md

-Mongo Multi DB Transfer
+Mongo Multi DB Transfer (Python)

-Copy or rename multiple MongoDB databases between clusters using a streamed mongodump | mongorestore pipeline.
-Generates a Windows batch file for repeatable runs.
+Copy or rename multiple MongoDB databases between servers using a streamed mongodump | mongorestore pipeline.

-What it does
+You’ll be prompted for:

-Reads a list of database names from db.dat
+SOURCE MongoDB connection string

-Asks for source and target MongoDB connection strings
+TARGET MongoDB connection string

-Lets you choose:
+Whether to keep names or rename per DB

-Same names on target, or
+The script:

-Custom rename per database (uses --nsFrom/--nsTo)
+Prints all mongodump | mongorestore commands to the console

-Builds streamed dump→restore commands (--archive --gzip) with --drop
+Also saves them to mongo_copy_commands.bat (handy on Windows).

-Prints commands to console and writes mongo_copy_commands.bat
+On Linux/macOS, just copy the printed commands into your shell.